atomikui/atomikui-core/README.md

   </div>
 </div>

-The React Component Library offers a wide array of React component that can be used to kickstart any react project.
-From form controls to information components like modals, alerts and icons, you'll find everything here to build your React application.
+The React Component Library offers a wide array of React component that can be used to kickstart any project.
+From form controls to information components like modals, alerts and icons, you'll find everything here to build your next React application.

+### Features

+#### Customizable Components and Third-Party Support

+The React Component Library comes with a variety of customizable React components as well as integrated third-party support for:

+- React Table
+- React Flexbox Grid
+- Formik
+- Yup

 #### Theming

-A "dark mode" theme is available and can easily be set through a simple environment variable.
-Also, each component can be easily themed to your liking simply by passing in a custom CSS class.
+- Light mode theme (Default)
+- Dark mode theme

-#### Get Started
+### Get Started

 [Installation the Component Library](/#/Getting%20Started/Installation)